la2050/archive/_projects/2015/san-gabriel-mountains-forever-increasing-public-access-to-our-local-mountains.md

   mountains via public transit.
 project_image: 'https://img.youtube.com/vi/SVzSpv8Dj74/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/SVzSpv8Dj74'
-'In one to three sentences, please describe your proposal.': >- The San Gabriel Mountains make up 70% of LA County’s open space.
-We want people from park-poor communities to have access to the mountains.
-We will develop a transit-to-trails pilot program to identify socioeconomic gaps in access to the San Gabriels and to demonstrate how people can reach the mountains via public transit.
 Where will you be working?:
   - San Gabriel Valley
   - Antelope Valley